-- copying material from a source without proper acknowledgement - o copying and pasting material from a source without proper acknowledgement - translating material from a source without proper acknowledgement - paraphrasing material from a source without proper acknowledgement - getting help from another person to the extent that the work is no longer authentic work of the student - buying material (essays, presentations, written assignments, projects, etc.) and submitting them for assessment as student's own - fabricating data for an assignment.
+copying material from a source without proper acknowledgement

+- o copying and pasting material from a source without proper acknowledgement - o translating material from a source without proper acknowledgement - o paraphrasing material from a source without proper acknowledgement - getting help from another person to the extent that the work is no longer authentic work of the student - buying material (essays, presentations, written assignments, projects, etc.) and submitting them for assessment as student's own - o fabricating data for an assignment - impersonating another student.